kotasaritha64/my-java-notes/Hibernate_Notes.md

 ## Ans
 JPA is an interface and Hibernate is the implementation.** By default, Spring uses Hibernate as the default JPA vendor**.
 We can see hibernate related dependency in dependency hierarchy under the pom.xml, this will resolve all dependencies of our project. i.e spring-boot-starter-data-jpa comes with hibernate as default.

+Spring Data JPA is not a JPA provider.
+It is a library/framework that adds an extra layer of abstraction on the top of our JPA provider (like Hibernate).

 ## Project Structure
 The project has the following structure:
 - [src/](#src)